-With its rugged ranges and majestic slopes, White Mountain National Forest is home to the highest mountains in the Northeast, covering more than 800,000 acres across New Hampshire and western Maine.
-Speckled Mountain and Caribou Mountain (which reach elevations of 2,902 and 2,850 feet, respectively) represent 12,000 acres of Maine’s portion of the White Mountains.
+With its rugged ranges and majestic slopes, White Mountain National Forest covers about 800,000 acres across New Hampshire and western Maine.
+Speckled Mountain and Caribou Mountain (which reach elevations of 2,877 and 3,343 feet, respectively) represent 12,000 acres of Maine’s portion of the White Mountains.

 But that’s not all…Maine’s total share of the White Mountain National Forest is 47,000 wondrous acres in Maine’s Western Mountains Region.
 Hikers can experience the wonders of this magnificent forest in any season.
 The awesome colors of New England’s fall foliage are well worth the trip.
 The hiking trails welcome trekkers to strap on snowshoes or cross-country skis in winter’s wonderland.
 Spots for fishing and biking abound.
 And if it’s solitary relaxation you seek, it’s not difficult to find a spot in the forest where you’ll have the woods to yourself.